 What support is available to me?

-If you have applied for and been granted learning support, you can be given different types of help.
+If you have applied for and been granted study support, you can be given different types of help.
 The support is tailored based on your disability and individual study situation.
 You will discuss the best type of support for you with one of the coordinators, or the contact person at the smaller SLU campuses.

 Read more about the different types of support at SLU in the menus below.